 Training

-Full-time and student team members in Culinary Services undergo mandatory training dedicated to sustainability, covering conservation, packaging, food waste, and more.
-On a broader level, SLE full-time team members who are new to their role go through Celebrate State, a mandatory three-day training that includes sections on social responsibility and sustainability.
+Full-time and student team members in Culinary Services undergo training dedicated to sustainability, covering conservation, packaging, food waste, and more.
+On a broader level, SLE full-time team members who are new to their role go through Initiate State, a three-day training that includes sections on social responsibility and sustainability.

 If you have any questions regarding our efforts, please contact SLE Sustainability at sustainability@rhs.msu.edu.